June 1st, Year of our Fair Lord 10, Central Jonestown

 “What do we do if you have a seizure, Pastor?”
 Fred asked practically one such morning.
 Fred was direct like that.

 Pastor didn’t mind.
-When you didn’t have visual cues, forwardness helped.
+When you had no visual cues, forwardness helped.
 “Medicine,” he said, patting his pocket.
 “In the meantime, keep sharp things away.
 Don’t let me choke.”

 “How?”
 Jill asked.